google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 <!--
 There are numerous ways to visualize regression predictions, but one of the most basic is the "predicted vs. actual" plot.

-In this case, the data points scatter pretty evenly around the prediction-to-actual line (i.e. the line y=x, where the actual and predication are equal).
+In this case the data points scatter pretty evenly around the prediction-to-actual line (i.e., the line y=x, where the actual and predication are equal).

 So what does a bad plot look like?